 The academic program consists of a minimum of 36 graduate semester credit hours.
 The curriculum consists of eight core courses and four elective courses.
-Students will have the option of selecting their elective courses computer science, computer information system, or a combination of the courses approved by the graduate advisor.
+Students will have the option of selecting their elective courses in computer science, computer information system, or a combination of the courses.
 In addition, there are several prerequisite foundation courses.
-For applicants whose undergraduate degrees were in computer related fields, these foundation course prerequisites will typically already have been met.
+For applicants whose undergraduate degrees are in computer related fields, these foundation course prerequisites will typically already have been met.

-Applicants whose academic record does not include the foundation courses will be required to complete these prerequisites before being admitted into the graduate program.
+Applicants whose academic record does not include the foundation courses will be required to complete these prerequisites before being admitted into the graduate program as a regular student.